 We understand that proceeding with the application process for graduate studies is not an easy decision or something that should be considered lightly.
 To help you in making up your mind and give you some hints regarding the overall evaluation criteria, we provide a discussion of some of the relevant issues below.

 We do receive applications with transcripts using different GPA scales (10.0; 100%; etc.) and we apply the adjusted criteria to such scales.
+Hence, applicants do not need to provide any conversions and should leave their GPA's in your institutions standard scale.
 As another specific example, many of the universities from India have a "class-based" evaluation scheme, and we note that we will always give priority to "First Class with Distinction" applicants.
 The application process does allow you to write the "self-reported" GPA on the scale of 4.0, however, we will always use the transcripts during evaluation process.

 Standardized test scores